 “So, how did you two meet?” the question was posed towards me and Apollo.

 Apollo and I looked at each other and smirked, like we were sharing some inside joke.

 My first memories of meeting Apollo was when he was about to be kicked out by bouncers in a dance club in Boracay during my bachelorette party (P.S., the bachelorette party happened, but the wedding didn’t).
 While I couldn’t remember whether they really did kick him out of the club or not–we became the best of friends bonded by this odd event in this obscure, earlier chapter of our lives.

-I seem to meet my closest friends in equally unconventional ways.
-It was rarely the usual ‘oh-we-went-to-school/work/church-together’ narrative, rather there’s always a crazy backstory attached to my favorite people: a random hitchhiker who jumped in your car on Sinulog; a bored surfer waiting for some wave action in the middle of the ocean; a lost soul looking for a companion to see a fortune teller; an Indian girl asking a Filipino girl to help her figure out how to tie her saree; a classmate I sneak into the Wharton comp lab with just to watch rap battle videos together; a hostel roommate who forgot to bring his shampoo (and soap. and lotion. and sunscreen, toothpaste and conditioner)…
+I seem to meet my favorite people in rather unconventional ways.
+It was rarely the usual ‘oh-we-went-to-school/work/church-together’ narrative, rather there’s always a crazy backstory attached to my favorite people: a random hitchhiker who jumped in your car on Sinulog; a bored surfer waiting for some wave action in the middle of the ocean; a lost soul looking for a companion to see a fortune teller; an MBA classmate I sneak into the comp lab to watch rap battle videos together; a hostel roommate who forgot to bring his shampoo (and soap. and lotion. and sunscreen, toothpaste and conditioner).

-Funny how backstories fade in memory but I can still remember the one thing they all had that caught my attention: bright eyes that lit up and spoke to me, ‘Yas girl, we’re the same brand of crazy!’
+Funny how details of our back-stories fade in memory but I can still remember the one thing they all had that caught my attention: bright eyes that lit up and spoke to me, ‘Yas girl, we’re the same brand of crazy!’